h2oai/wave/website/docs/pages.md

 ---
-title: Pages and Cards
+title: Pages
 ---

 The Q server stores and manages content.
 Content is stored in a page cache, called a *site*.
 A Q server contains exactly one site.
 A site holds a collection of *pages*.
 A page is composed of *cards*.
-Cards store content and [data buffers](./buffers.md).
+Cards hold content and [data buffers](./buffers.md).

 To reference a site from within a Q script, import `site`.